 An interview with Literacy Services staff to determine the best arrangement is required before attending a session.
 To organise an interview or for more information, email Literacy Services or call (07) 5499 5414.

-Due to the current COVID-19 situation and to minimise any health risks to students, tutors and staff, literacy classes, conversation circles and 1:1 tutoring sessions have been postponed from Tuesday 17 March with a view to recommencing after 30 June.
-Direct any enquiries to email@example.com.
+Due to the current COVID-19 situation and to minimise any health risks to students, tutors and staff, literacy classes, conversation circles and 1:1 tutoring sessions are currently being delivered online until further notice.
+Direct any enquiries to firstname.lastname@example.org.
 Thank you for your understanding.